 If you are curious about why I call Dollars True a scam, I’m going to show you the blatantly obvious facts of why I call their service a scam.

-With so many types of services out there that allows you to make money from home, you have to really, really start putting up your guard and do your research.
+With so many types of services out there that allow you to make money from home, you have to really, really start putting up your guard and do your research.

 I also want you guys to know that lately, I see a surge of scams using surveys as a way to dupe people.

-Now that we got that out of the way, I will start with the main gist of what Dollars True’s site provides.
+Now that we got that out of the way, I will start with the main gist of what Dollars True site provides.

 What Is Dollar True?

-What Dollars True service is supposed to do is allow their members to make money from home by completing offers, surveys and refer people to join their service.
+What Dollars True service is supposed to do is allow its members to make money from home by completing offers, surveys and refer people to join their service.